todd-dsm/process-ph2/README.md

 ## Build the AMI
 Building an AMI means describing it in a JSON file that Packer can consume.
 In this case that file is `debian-8.6-ami.json`.
 It needs to be built from an existing AMI so, we'll use the one [Debian] offers in the AWS Marketplace.
 Since finding the latest AMI `ImageId` requires the manual steps of selecting the **Manual Launch** (tab) and indexing the  `ImageId` in your region the exorcise becomes tedious.
 We'll get the automation to do it for us.

+### Process Description
+The `build-ami.sh` script takes 1 argument - the packer file: `debian-8.6-ami.json`

+Next, `build-ami.sh` calls `scripts/aws-tools/find-latest-amis.sh` to [find the latest] Debian Jessie AMI `ImageId` which is then sent to Packer as a variable; for example: `latestImageId=ami-12345678`. _NOTE: this script does factor for `AWS_REGION` specified in_ `vars-build`.

 **WARNING: this step can take 8-12 minutes.**

+After the script has been started it's time to go make a sandwich, do some laundry, whatever.
+It takes some time to build, which varies based on available Internet connection bandwidth and workstation horsepower.

 To build an AMI simply run this script:

 `./build-ami.sh debian-8.6-ami.json 2>&1 | tee /tmp/packer-debian-build.out`

-### Process Description
+### Post-Build
-The `build-ami.sh` script takes 1 argument - the packer file: `debian-8.6-ami.json`

-After that, `build-ami.sh` calls `scripts/aws-tools/find-latest-amis.sh` to [find the latest] Debian Jessie AMI `ImageId` which is then sent to Packer as a variable; for example: `latestImageId=ami-12345678`. _NOTE: this script does factor for the region specified in_ `vars-build`.

-After that, go make a sandwich.
-It takes a bit to build.
 When you're ready, review the output in `/tmp/packer-debian-build.out`.
 These are the build details.

 Now that you have a tailored AMI.
 You are ready to [start Terraforming].